Shhsvri/BIOF045-NGS_Analysis/Day4/lessons/accessing_public_experimental_data.md

 curl -O ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE50nnn/GSE50499/suppl/GSE50499_GEO_Ceman_counts.txt.gz
 ```

-Unfortunately, we cannot download folders with `curl`.
-However, for MacOS, the [Homebrew package manager](https://brew.sh/) is a wonderful way to install programs/commands that may not be installed on your operating system, such as `wget`.

 Also, it's worth noting that we don't need to navigate the FTP site to find individual files to download, since the link on the GEO site should list a link to the file.
 By right-clicking on the `ftp` link on GEO, you can copy the 'ftp address' to use with the `wget` or `curl` command.

 <img src="../img/geo_ftp_cl.png" width="700">

 ---
-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+*This lesson has been developed by Shahin Shahsavvari using resources from members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*